fortrabbit/help/docs/htaccess.md

 ### Changes are not applied

-`.htaccess` contents are cached (Apache / web browser), so it might take a while until you see changes you have made to `.htaccess` files to be applied.
-You can try `curl` to test the new rules.
+`.htaccess` contents are cached (web browser), so it might take a while until you see changes you have made to `.htaccess` files to be applied.
+You can try `curl` to test the new rules or you can try another browser or incognito mode.

 ### Wrong location